K9 XPRESS INSTRUCTORS

 Lauren started in agility with her blue heeler, Truco, in 2010.
 She has competed in NADAC, AKC and USDAA venues.
 At the time of his retirement, Truco had earned many titles in each venue, including all his favorite activities – NADAC TNS-E (tunneling), AKC OAJ (jumping) and USDAA SPG (gambling).

-As the current instructor for the “Level 3: Novice”, Lauren encourages students to improve the timing and frequency of their reinforcements, to not ‘fix’ every mistake, and to communicate precise and timely information to their dog.
+As the instructor for the “Level 3: Novice” for about 5 years, Lauren encouraged students to improve the timing and frequency of their reinforcements, to not ‘fix’ every mistake, and to communicate precise and timely information to their dog.
 She has also taught beginner and intermediate level classes.

 Lauren has participated in other dog sports training and competitions (including nosework and tracking) and dog events including Barkitecture, the Mighty Texas Dog Walk and Barks for Beers.